Before you purchase toys for young children, think safety first with these helpful tips.

 Toy size matters

-Don’t give children under 3 toys with small or removable parts as they can be swallowed or lodged in the windpipe and create a choking hazard.
+Don’t give children younger than 3 toys with small or removable parts.
+These can be swallowed or lodged in the windpipe and create a choking hazard.

 Avoid toys with small magnets